virt-lightning/virt-lightning/README.md

 This is the right tool for you.

 Virt-Lightning exposes a CLI inspired by the Cloud and Vagrant.
-It can also prepares the Ansible inventory file.
+It can also prepare the Ansible inventory file.

 This is handy to quickly validate a new Ansible playbook, or a role on a large number of environments.